DockittDockitt

 How to Convert a Word Document to PDF Online

-1. Go to the Dockitt Word to PDF tool.
+1. Open the Dockitt Word to PDF tool in your browser.

-2. Click 'Choose Word file' and upload your .doc or .docx document.
+2. Click 'Choose Word file' or drag and drop your .doc or .docx document into the upload area.

-3. Click 'Convert to PDF' and wait while LibreOffice processes the conversion.
+3. Click 'Convert to PDF' and wait while LibreOffice processes the conversion on the server.
+This typically takes 10 to 30 seconds.

-5. Open it to verify the formatting looks as expected before sharing.
+5. Open the downloaded PDF to verify the formatting looks correct before sharing or submitting it.

 Common problems

-The PDF looks different from the Word document — fonts have changed.
+The PDF looks different from the Word document and the fonts have changed.

 If your Word document uses fonts that are not installed on the conversion server, LibreOffice will substitute them with available alternatives, which can affect the layout.
-For most standard fonts like Arial, Times New Roman, Calibri, and similar system fonts, conversion is clean.
-If you use custom or licensed fonts, the safest approach is to convert the document to PDF directly from Microsoft Word on your own computer using File > Save As > PDF, as your fonts are available locally.
+For most standard fonts including Arial, Times New Roman, and Calibri, conversion is clean.
+If you use custom or licensed fonts, convert the document to PDF directly from Microsoft Word on your own computer using File, Save As, PDF, as your fonts are available locally.

 Tables in the PDF look misaligned or broken.

-Complex table layouts, especially those using merged cells, nested tables, or precise column widths, can sometimes shift during conversion.
-For important documents with complex tables, verify the PDF output carefully and adjust the Word document's table structure if needed.
+Complex table layouts with merged cells, nested tables, or precise column widths can sometimes shift during conversion.
+For important documents with complex tables, verify the PDF output carefully.
 Simpler table structures generally convert more reliably.

 The converted PDF has extra blank pages.

-Extra blank pages in the PDF usually come from extra blank pages or section breaks in the Word document itself.
-Open the original document, enable formatting marks (Ctrl+Shift+8 in Word), and look for empty paragraphs or page breaks at the end of the document or between sections.
+Extra blank pages usually come from empty paragraphs or section breaks in the Word document.
+Open the original document, enable formatting marks with Ctrl+Shift+8 in Word, and look for empty paragraphs or page breaks at the end of the document or between sections.
 Remove them and reconvert.

 Images in the Word document are missing or low quality in the PDF.

 Images embedded in Word documents should convert cleanly in most cases.
-If images appear low quality, check the original Word document — Word sometimes compresses images when they're inserted.
-Go to File > Options > Advanced > Image Size and Quality and disable image compression before reconverting.
+If images appear low quality, check whether Word has compressed them.
+Go to File, Options, Advanced, Image Size and Quality, and disable image compression before reconverting.

 FAQ